ecaroom/climbing-accidents/README.md

 https://eliotcaroom.com/

 ### Data Sources:
 This data was gathered from the AAC’s public website in 2018, prior to a site redesign.
-Calendar year 2019 data came from ANAC publication proofs provided by the AAC editors.
+2019 data came from ANAC publication proofs provided by the AAC editors.
 The current article search tool can be found [here](http://publications.americanalpineclub.org/)
 .

 ### Acknowledgements: